VoltaicHQ/Progress-Sheet-Updater/README.md

         2. Click `Advanced` in the bottom-left, then `Go to Quickstart (unsafe)`.
         3. Click `Allow`.
         4. Click `Allow` again.
 A file called `token.pickle` will be saved to avoid future prompts.

+## Updating to v1.1
+ If you already used version 1.0 and now want to update, you can download the new release, and move over the `token.pickle`
+ and the `credentials.json` from your old folder to the new one.
+Make sure that you use the new `config.json`.

 ## Build It Yourself